Geoscience Innovating for Earth and People

 How can you get involved?
 Explore the links below and others on the Earth Science Week website to find a host of tools designed to make planning and attending events easy, fun, and rewarding!
 We have many resources to help you work with local geoscience professionals to engage young people and others in events that help everyone to consider their role in Earth science, innovation, and sustainability.

 Do you have resources you would like to share with the K-12 community about drones or other innovations?
-Email the resource(s) to outreach@americangeosciences.org for consideration.
-Please use “ESW 2023 Website Addition – Innovation” as the subject line.
+Email us with the subject line “ESW 2023 Website Addition – Innovation” at outreach@americangeosciences.org